Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 -----------

-Edit the paths in the shell script `PentahoConfiguration/shellScripts/runAllTransformationsAndJobs.sh`; A path to the *landingzone*, the *pentaho repository *and the *log files* must be defined.
+Edit the paths in the shell script `SDWH/PentahoConfiguration/shellScripts/runAllTransformationsAndJobs.sh`; the paths for the *landingzone*, the *pentaho repository *and the *log files* must be defined.

 Open the file